robhanssen/glenlake-documents/resolutions/board_resulutions_boilerplate.md

 ## ARC

-WHEREAS Article 7.2(e) of the Declaration authorizes the Board and Architectural Review Committee to promulgate written design standards to determine the Community-Wide Standard; and
+WHEREAS Article 7.2(e) of the Declaration authorizes the Board and Architectural Review Committee to promulgate written design standards to determine the Community-Wide Standard;

+## Rules

 WHEREAS, Article 8.1 of the Declaration authorizes the Board, from time to time, without consent of the members, to promulgate, modify, or delete other use restrictions and rules and regulations applicable to the Community;

-## Rules

 WHEREAS Article 13.4 of the Declaration grants the Board the authority to adopt reasonable rules and regulations governing the use of the Common Areas;